BindBC/bindbc-sdl/README.md

 versions "SDL_Image" "SDL_TTF"
 ```

+> __Note__
+>
-__NOTE__: Previously, the version identifiers for the satellite libraries took the form `BindSDL_Image`, `BindSDL_TTF`, etc., and required an additional version identifier to specify the library version, e.g., `SDL_Image_204`.
-Those version identifiers are still accepted, so existing projects will continue to compile without modification.
+> Previously, the version identifiers for the SDL_* libraries took the form of `SDL_Image`, `SDL_TTF`, etc., and required an additional version identifier to specify the library version. (e.g. `SDL_Image_204`) Those version identifiers are still accepted, so existing projects will continue to compile without modification.
 However, now it is necessary to specify only a single version identifier per library, e.g., `SDL_Image_204` by itself will activate the `SDL_image` binding.
 Without the library version number, e.g., `SDL_Image`, the lowest supported version of the library is enabled.

 __NOTE__: The C API from `SDL_atomics.h` is only partially implemented.
 It also has a dependency on the `core.atomic.atomicFence` template.
 In BetterC mode, this is not a problem as long as the source of DRuntime is available.
 The template instantiation will not require linking to DRuntime.
 However, if the `SDL_atomics` binding causes trouble and you don't need to use it, you can specify the version `SDL_No_Atomics` and the module's contents will not be compiled.
 If it's causing trouble and you need it, please report an issue.